zihengCat/hexo-theme-zihengcat/README.md

-# hexo-theme-zihengcat
+# Hexo theme zihengCat
-Theme by Hux,  Ported by Kaijun, Modified by zihengCat
+Theme by Hux, Ported by Kaijun, Modified by zihengCat.